Moderate — Worry Is Starting to Cost You

 Worry is starting to cost you something real

-Roughly 8-12% of adults screen in this band on the GAD-7
+Roughly 8-12% of adults land in this band

-A moderate anxiety score is the threshold most clinicians use to flag likely generalized anxiety disorder for further evaluation.
-On the GAD-7 (Spitzer et al., 2006, Archives of Internal Medicine) a total of 10 or higher has roughly 89% sensitivity and 82% specificity for GAD when compared with structured diagnostic interview.
-At this level worry is noticeably interfering with sleep, concentration, work performance, or relationships—not occasionally, but most days.
-Self-help alone is usually not enough at this band; the recommended next step is a conversation with your GP, NHS Talking Therapies (UK) or a licensed therapist (US) to evaluate cognitive behavioural therapy, structured exposure, or other evidence-based treatments.
+This is the level most professionals treat as a threshold for closer evaluation rather than "wait and see."
+Worry is noticeably interfering with sleep, concentration, work performance, or relationships—not occasionally, but most days.
+Self-help alone is usually not enough at this band; the recommended next step is a conversation with your GP, NHS Talking Therapies (UK) or a licensed therapist (US) to evaluate cognitive behavioural therapy, structured exposure, or other well-supported approaches.
+This is a self-reflection tool, not a clinical diagnosis.
+If you are struggling, talk to a licensed professional.

 Strengths

-- You took a screener—self-awareness is the first protective factor
+- You took a check-in—self-awareness is the first protective factor

 - Often highly conscientious, empathetic, and responsible